 Misers are people guilty of the sin of avarice, which is the refusal to spend money.
 It does not matter what the character is saving money for: saving money itself is arguably a sin.
 A character may develop a reputation as a miser if he works extra seasons, but does not spend more lavishly.
-A Wealthy character may

-This story seed demonstrates ner in the company that employs the medieval views concerning money, and it is a story most players will have heard before.
+A Wealthy character may medieval views concerning money, and it is a story most players will have heard before.
 A man is very wealthy, but refuses to spend his money properly.
 Instead he hoards it, and spends hours each day in his counting house.
 He is, in game terms, investing his Labor Points rather than spending them on lifestyle.
 He has a young wife, who would like to spend the money, but her husband refuses to care for her properly, by giving her fine things.
 She takes a lover, who is a young rogue with a magical animal as a companion.
 The animal trips the miser at the top of the stairs, so that he falls and dies.
 The young couple marries, spend the money, and live happily ever after at the limit of their credit.
+The twist, for a merchant character, is that the old miser was a partalso choose to live as an average or Poor person, which provides an extra season of Labor Points every three years, or every year, respectively.
+This imposes 1 or 3 experience in a Reputation for miserliness every year.